davoodharun/ado-workitem-summary/README.md

 1. Connect to Azure DevOps using your credentials
 2. Find all Change Request work items in "Ready for Implementation" state
 3. For each work item, collect linked Pull Requests and Build Pipeline references
+4. Determine the correct project for each linked item (even if it's in a different project)
-4. Convert the internal vstfs:// URLs to browser-friendly URLs that can be opened directly
+5. Convert the internal vstfs:// URLs to browser-friendly URLs that can be opened directly
-5. Generate a JSON summary of the findings
+6. Generate a JSON summary of the findings

 ## Output